 The Giver explains that, if that were the case, then Gabriel might make the wrong choices.

 Jonas realizes the wisdom.
 He agrees that people shouldn't be allowed to choose their own spouses or jobs, because they might be wrong.
 "We really have to protect people," he says, "from wrong choices," because that way "it's safer."

 Well, that was quick.
 So much for Jonas the freedom-lover.

 Still, though, Jonas doesn't quite feel satisfied with his own conclusion.
 He feels frustrated.

 Actually, he feels angry.
 All the time.
-He's angry at his friends, for example, for being satisfied with their lives, which are so dull and unvibrant.
+He's angry at his friends, for example, for being satisfied with their lives, which are so dull and not vibrant.

 He even tries to get Asher to see color one day, which doesn't go over so well, especially when he tries to touch Asher to make him see it.
 (Touching is a no-no in this community.)

 One day The Giver transmits to Jonas the memory of poachers killing an elephant.
 (On a side note, Jonas sees for the first time men with a different color skin than his own.)
-The dead elephant's mate finds it after the poachers hack off its tusks and is all, "Argh!
-My mate is dead!" which is rather sad.
+The dead elephant's mate finds it after the poachers hack off its tusks, which is sad.